dalijolijo/electrum-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running bitcored and Electrum server
+Create a user for running bitcored and Bitcore Electrum Server

 This step is optional, but for better security and resource separation I suggest you create a separate user just for running `bitcored` and Electrum.